jguidry/SEE_2017_RFID_Pathways/README.md

     -->Create js file that contains the code to load correct image from file system when we get to PathwayXXX.html --> onload vs onpageshow

--"deeper Dive" perspective change (Maybe)
-    -->redirect buttons on every page --> their info has to allow space for it or we need to find discreet button --> dropdown menu? only a single thing

--Change/Add fields to registration (UPDATE OTHER TEAM'S WORK) -Integration testing with Kiosk

 -Update code base for easy maintenance and updatability and overall robustness